 - Texting while driving

 Even if a defendant does not violate a rule of the road as provided by law, their driving may still be careless enough to warrant a negligence case.
 However, car accident cases in St. Louis County must also evaluate the plaintiff’s role in contributing to the accident.
 A dedicated attorney could help demonstrate that a claimant had minimal involvement in the incident.

 Comparative Negligence in an Auto Wreck Case

 MO Statute §537.765 is the state’s comparative negligence statute.
 This law requires juries in negligence cases such as car accident claims to evaluate the actions of both parties to assign blame.
 If the jury believes that the injured plaintiff shares any of the blame for the incident, that jury must reduce the plaintiff’s award by that percentage of fault.
 As a result, plaintiffs in car accident cases must be prepared to not only argue that a defendant was at fault, but also that they did not contribute in any way to the crash.
-A St. Louis County car accident lawyer could help to explain the important legal concepts and to build a case that names the defendant as the sole at-fault party in the crash.
+A car accident lawyer in St. Louis County could help to explain the important legal concepts and to build a case that names the defendant as the sole at-fault party in the crash.